Home > Bags > Clutches + Pouches > Adjustable Slimline Waist Pack

 - As above, the zipper is sandwiched between the layers.

 - Press both the exterior and the lining up and away from the zipper.
 As with the bottom exterior panel and lining, the top exterior panel and lining are now also wrong sides together.
 Press flat.

 - Trim away the excess zipper tape from the top end.

 - If you wish to add a personalization element to the front, now it a good time to add a label, appliqué, patch or decorative stitching as the multiple layers will provide a stable surface.
 If you wish to add embroidery, it would be best to do that prior to assembly.
 We added our Sew4Home label in the upper right corner of the bottom front section, changing out our thread and stitching through all the layers.

-- If necessary, re-thread the machine with thread to best match the exterior front fabric in the top and to best match the lining fabric in the bottom.
+- If necessary, re-thread the machine with thread to best match the exterior front fabric in the top and to best match the lining fabric in the bobbin.
 Slightly lengthen the stitch.
 Edgestitch along both sides of the zipper through all layers.
 Make sure your stitching is the same distance from the zipper teeth along both the top and bottom.